wallace-js/wallace/README.md

 This makes Wallace ideal for:

-- Landing pages that need to load fast.
+- Pages that need to load fast.
 - Situations where processing power or connectivity are limited.
-- Apps where users switch pages frequently (With service workers + small bundles you don't need an SPA).
+- Apps where users switch pages frequently (less need for SPA).

 And its DOM operations are pretty fast too.
-Here is the time\* in milliseconds to create 1000 rows on the benchmark app:
+Here is the time\* in milliseconds to create 1000 rows on the same [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) app:

 ![Bar chart of times to create 1000 rows](./assets/run1k.png)

 But you rarely need _fast_.
-You just need to avoid _slow_ - which creeps in on more complex scenarios than a benchmark can replicate.
+You just need to avoid _slow_ - which creeps in on more complex scenarios than what benchmarks can reasonably cover.
 And the only _real_ protection against that is **freedom**.

 _\* Times are taken from local runs, using non-keyed implementations where available.
 Will submit for an official run soon.
 Bundle sizes would be identical._